andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

-From the street level we descend a set of outdoor stairs that wraps around the left side of the building overlooking a patio engorged with patrons flying high on ethyl alcohol and Norwegian pride.
+From the street level we descend a set of outdoor stairs that wraps around the left side of the building overlooking a patio engorged with patrons flying high on booze and Norwegian pride.
 Just to the other side of a wide footpath the Akerselva rages with the runoff of an above average snowpack.
 The sun is shining high in the cloudless sky; a beautiful day to celebrate Norwegian independence.

 I duck into the bar and emerge with a round of suds for as many fellas as my hands can hold.
 We find an open picnic table overlooking the river and continue the merrymaking.
-Soon after we stake our claim a

-I also got a bow tie

-Don't wear the bow tie

-I'll bring it just in case

-So I put it in my pocket like a pocket square

-A young woman who seemingly decided that the 17 in the 17th of May was the number of drinks she needed to drink that day
+Soon after we stake our claim a young woman who seemingly decided that the 17 in the 17th of May was her drink tally for the day plops down across from me.

-What's that
+"What's that"

-Oh it's a bow tie
+"Oh it's a bow tie"

-Can I see?
+"Can I see?"

-And before I could say anything she reaches across the table & swipes it from my pocket
+And before I could say anything she reaches across the table & swipes it from my pocket.

-I watch her fumble around with the strap & clasp before she capitulates and asks for my assistance

-I adjust the strap to fit around a non-collared neck and help her put it on
+I watch her fumble around with the strap & clasp before she capitulates and asks for my assistance.
+I adjust the strap to fit around a non-collared neck and help her put it on.

 As she thanks me a small white pouch begins to slide down from underneath her top lip.
-She guides her grubby forefinger to shove it back up beside her superior labial frenulum where it belongs.
+She guides a grubby forefinger to shove it back up beside her superior labial frenulum where it belongs.
 This pouch, known as a "snus", is as ubiquitous in Norway as hot dogs and genial dispositions.
 Snus are smokeless tobacco pouches originating in Sweden, where they have a special carve-out